-Not to advert to the observations of the well-known travellers, we cannot resist adding a few facts, from documents kindly furnished us by Mr. Gould, whose own notes upon what he observed in the United States and the Canadas, formerly quoted, are full of pertinent and valuable remark.
-What he himself witnessed, on lake Ontario, he thus describes:-

-During one of my trips the weather was very stormy, with much thunder and rain.
+\ Not to advert to the observations of the well-known travellers, we cannot resist adding a few facts, from documents kindly furnished us by Mr. Gould, whose own notes upon what he observed in the United States and the Canadas, formerly quoted, are full of pertinent and valuable remark.
+What he himself witnessed, on lake Ontario, he thus describes :-- c During one of my trips the weather was very stormy, with much thunder and rain.
 After an almost deluge of the latter, the chimney of the steam-vessel to windward was thickly covered with a white substance, which the Captain said he had never before observed.
 The storm continued, and towards night a ball of electric light appeared at each mast head, rocking with the vessel; they remained for many hours.
 In times of old it would have been considered a friendly visit from Castor and Pollux.
 For my own part, though frequently going on deck to look at the phenomenon, I did not think so well of the augury.
 The Captain, however, quieted us by declaring that, notwithstanding the large quantity of iron on board steam-vessels, they were never known to be struck by lightning; there seemed to be a repelling cause in the rarification of the air about it.
-Since my return, I find that the security of the Captain is not so certain, as one of the Ramsgate boats has been struck during Of late years, a comparison has popularly been made between the climate of the Upper and Lower Provinces, generally considerably to the disadvantage the summer.
-The night being very dark and 'ugly,'we came to anchor in a sheltered bay, and in about an hour afterwards, our friends disappeared from the mast heads.
+Since my return, I find that the security of the Captain is not so certain, as one of the Ramsgate boats has been struck during the summer.
+The night being very dark and 'ugly, 'we came to anchor in a sheltered bay, and in about an hour afterwards, our friends disappeared from the mast heads.
 In the morning we sailed into Kingston harbour.
 We had been thirty-one hours on the passage, 180 miles, which I had previously done in less than twenty.'